Baked Lobster Mac and Cheese

 - 1/8 tsp cayenne pepper

-Melt 4 tbsp. butter in a large pot over medium heat.
-Add onion and garlic, cook until onions are softened.
-Add white wine and cook for an additional minute, reducing the wine by about half.
+- Melt 4 tbsp. butter in a large pot over medium heat.
+Add onion and garlic, cook until onions are softened, stirring, about 5 minutes.
+Add white wine and cook for an additional 1-2 minutes, reducing the wine by about half.